-Method Request Response Description name type type GetTime Get- GetTimeRe- Returns a stream of time updates.
-Always returns at TimeRequest sponse least one response, where the first one is the current time.
+Method Request Response Description name type type GetTime Get- TimeRequest GetTimeRe- sponse Returns a stream of time updates.
+Always returns at least one response, where the first one is the current time.
 Subsequent responses are emitted whenever the ledger server's time is updated.
-SetTime Set- .google.pro- Allows clients to change the ledger's clock in an TimeRequest to- atomic get-and-set operation. buf.Empty
+SetTime Set- TimeRequest .google.pro- to- buf.Empty Allows clients to change the ledger's clock in an atomic get-and-set operation.

-3.7.3.17 com/daml/ledger/api/v1/trace\context.proto
+3.7.3.17 com/daml/ledger/api/v1/trace_context.proto